isl-org/Open3D/docs/tutorial/visualization/visualizer_basic.rst

     :width: 700px

-This code is similar to that used in the rendering of a previous metallic sphere.
+This code is similar to that used in rendering a previous metallic sphere.
 But, there are a couple of elements that make this version of the sphere look different:

 ``mat.base_roughness = 0.25`` - PBR material roughness here is set to ``0.25`` in contrast to the previous metallic sphere version, where ``base_roughness`` was set to ``0.4``.